 Laura Albert won international acclaim writing fiction as JT LeRoy.
-She is the author of the novels Sarah and The Heart Is Deceitful Above All Things, and the novella Harold’s End, published by Last Gasp with illustrations by Cherry Hood.
+She is the author of the novels Sarah and The Heart Is Deceitful Above All Things, reissued by HarperCollins, and the novella Harold’s End, with illustrations by Cherry Hood.
 She is also the subject of Jeff Feuerzeig’s feature documentary Author: The JT LeRoy Story and Lynn Hershman Leeson’s film The Ballad of JT LeRoy.
-Cinema Eye, the organization that recognizes outstanding craft and artistry in nonfiction filmmaking, cited Laura Albert in Author as one of its 2016 list of Unforgettables: the year’s most notable and significant nonfiction-film subjects; the awards ceremony was held at New York’s Museum of the Moving Image in January of 2017.
+Cinema Eye, the organization that recognizes outstanding craft and artistry in nonfiction filmmaking, cited Laura Albert in Author as one of its 2016 list of Unforgettables: the year’s most notable and significant nonfiction-film subjects.

-Laura’s books have been reissued in the US by HarperCollins and in the UK by Little Brown.
-Brazil’s Geração Editorial also re-released the JT LeRoy books in a boxset under Laura’s name – and she and JT were the subjects of the hit Brazilian rock musical JT, Um Conto de Fadas Punk (JT, A Punk Fairy Tale ).
+Laura’s books have also been reissued in the UK by Little Brown.
+Brazil’s Geração Editorial also re-released the JT LeRoy books in a boxset under Laura’s name – and she and JT were the subjects of the hit Brazilian rock musical JT, Um Conto de Fadas Punk (JT, A Punk Fairy Tale).

-Laura contributes to print and online publications internationally, in a career that includes articles for The New York Times, The Forward, The London Times, Spin, Film Comment, Filmmaker, Interview, I-D, and Vogue.
-She was a contributing editor to Black Book, I-D, SOMA, and 7×7 magazines and is currently ContentMode’s Editorial Director as well as an editor for Lemon Magazine, Conde Nast Glass magazine, Diane Pernet’s A Shaded View On Fashion (www.asvof.com), and the Outpost section of psychoPEDIA.com.
+Laura contributes to print and online publications internationally, in a career that includes the cover feature for Man About Town and articles for The New York Times, The Forward, The London Times, Spin, Film Comment, Filmmaker, Interview, I-D, Vogue, The Face, Dazed and Confused, and VESTOJ, the Platform for Critical Thinking on Fashion.
+She was a contributing editor to Black Book, I-D, SOMA, and 7×7 magazines and is currently an editor for Diane Pernet’s A Shaded View On Fashion (www.asvof.com), and the Outpost section of psychoPEDIA.com.
 She has written for dot429, the world’s largest LGBTA professional network, and been an invited speaker at their annual conferences in New York.

-Laura’s writing has brought her to speaking engagements from the story-telling series The Moth and the Radiolab broadcasts in New York to Foyles bookstore in London and Brazil’s international book fair Bienal Brasil do Livro e da Leitura, where Laura and Alice Walker were the 2012 U.S. representatives.
-Her breakthrough interview given to Nathaniel Rich was the cover feature of the Fall 2006 issue of The Paris Review; she later gave an extensive interview to Adam Langer for the August 2013 issue of Interview Magazine.
+Laura’s writing has brought her to speaking engagements from the story-telling series The Moth in New York to Foyles bookstore in London and Brazil’s international Bienal Brasil do Livro e da Leitura, where Laura and Alice Walker were the 2012 U.S. representatives.
+Her interview given to Nathaniel Rich was the cover feature of the Fall 2006 issue of The Paris Review; she also gave an extensive interview to Adam Langer for the August 2013 issue of Interview Magazine.

 She wrote the original script for Gus Van Sant’s Elephant, winner of the 2003 Palme d’Or at the Cannes Film Festival, and was Associate Producer.
 For Asia Argento’s film adaptation of The Heart Is Deceitful Above All Things, which premiered at the Cannes Film Festival, Laura served as Associate Producer.
 She also co-scripted Jean-Claude Schlim’s film House of Boys and was a writer for the HBO series Deadwood.
 Her writing for short films includes Radiance for Drew Lightfoot and ContentMode, and Dreams of Levitation and We Vault for Sharif Hamza and Nowness.
 In 2012 Laura served on the juries of the first Brasilia International Film Festival and the Sapporo International Short Film Festival.